Yoronjima: Culture

 The island still maintains close ties to Okinawan culture, with Eisa, a kind of Okinawa drumming and dancing style, popular for festivals such as the Sango Matsuri (Coral Festival), held every August.
 Okinawa patterns and styles of dress are also more common than that of mainland Japan.

 Another difference from mainland Japan are cultural religious practices.
 Mainland Japanese practice both Shintoism and Buddhism, but the native culture of Yoron does not include many of the Buddhist elements seen on the mainland, and both weddings and funerals are practiced in the ancient Shinto tradition.
 Islanders still celebrate many ancient practices and festivals, with costumes and descriptions on display at the Yoron Museum, including a replica of a traditional village, complete with thatched-roof huts, tools, palm-leaf textiles and other items on display.
 Thatched-roof huts still exist in use throughout the island.

 A unique cultural practice is Yoron Kenpo, which includes formalized speeches along with the consumption of sugar-based shōchū as an offering to the gods.
 This practice dates back to the Muromachi Period of Japanese history.

-Some Yoron people continue to speak their own language, Yunnu futuba (Yoron language), a dialect of the Ryukyuan languages.
+Some Yoron people continue to speak their own language, Yunnu futuba (Yoron language), one of the Ryukyuan languages.
 Its basic grammar is similar to Japanese language, however, Yunnu Futuba has a wider range of sounds and an even stricter system of hierarchy for speech, with respectful suffixes and prefixes for elders and men being an integral part of the grammar and syntax of the language.
-Most young adults can still speak Yunnu Futuba but children no longer learn the language or do not learn fluency, as standard Japanese is spoken at school and at work.
+Most young adults can still speak Yunnu Futuba but children no longer learn the language or do not learn fluency, as Japanese is spoken at school and at work.